5 Coffee News Stories That I Never Want To Read About Ever Again

 #3 Anything Starbucks is Up To

-My first Clover Coffee was at Seattle’s Trabant Coffee in May of 2007.
+My first Clover Coffee was at Seattle’s Trabant Coffee in May 2007.
 This was a full year before Starbucks purchased the company and even longer before they began deploying them into stores.

 * This also extends to Tully’s, Dunkin Donuts, Mcdonald’s, or any other publicly traded corporation that sells coffee.